-- 1. Click "Search CRA database" to find your school's information.
+Click "Search CRA database" to find your school's information.

-- 2. If you can't find your school, look for your school district's information.
+If you can't find your school, look for your school district's information.

-- 3. If you can't find either, please manually enter in all of the information.
+If you can't find either, please manually enter in all of the information.

-- 4. If you are able to locate your school or district, some of the information will autopopulate (bolded text below).
+If you are able to locate your school or district, some of the information will auto-populate (bolded text below).
 If necessary, edit those fields.

-- 5. Enter in the rest of the information.
+Enter in the rest of the information.

 - School Name

 - Charity tax ID number: 9-digit bin number + 4-digit RR number.

 - School Contact Info

 - Street Address

-- o City
+- City

-- o Province
+- Province

 - Postal Code

-- o Country
+- Country

-- Phone Number
+- o Phone Number

 - Website (if any)

 - School District: Please list the full school district name do not use abbreviations or other punctuations.
 If you are a private school, please include any relevant nomenclature for your area, otherwise, input "Private School No District".

 - Type of School (Select one)

 - o Public school

 - Private school

 - Lowest Grade Offered (select from the options provided)

 - Highest Grade Offered (select from the options provided)

 - Location Description

 - o Rural

 - o Town

-- o Suburb
+- Suburb

-- o City
+- City

 - Total enrollment

 - Total students eligible for free or reduced price lunch: As a Canadian School, please fill out the following question with the number of students involved in scholarship or aid programs

 - Principal Name

 - Principal Email Address

 - Principal Phone Number